MicrosoftDocs/windows-itpro-docs/windows/manage/set-up-shared-or-guest-pc.md

 -   Windows 10

 Windows 10, Version 1607, introduces *shared PC mode*, which optimizes Windows 10 for shared use scenarios, such as touchdown spaces in an enterprise  and temporary customer use in retail.

-PRO, EDU, & ENT - HOME TOO?
+You can apply shared PC mode to Windows 10 Pro, Education, and Enterprise.

 > **Note:** If you're interested in using Windows 10 for shared PCs in a school, see [Use Set up School PCs app](https://technet.microsoft.com/en-us/edu/windows/use-set-up-school-pcs-app).

-A Windows PC in shared PC mode (has what characteristics and behaviors?)
+A Windows 10 PC in shared PC mode is designed to be management- and maintenance-free with high reliability.
+After setup, the device is ready for multiple users.
+Users only have non-administrator rights, and they can’t block other users from accessing the device.
+With a standard Windows PC, accounts would have to be manually cleaned by an administrator (both signed out and deleted).
+In shared PC mode, accounts that sign in to the PC are either deleted when the user signs out or are deleted when available disk space reaches a set threshold, depending on how you configure the settings for shared PC mode.

-You can put a PC in shared PC mode by applying a provisioning package when you initially set up the PC (also known as the out-of-box-experience or OOBE).
+You can put a PC in shared PC mode by applying a provisioning package when you initially set up the PC (also known as the out-of-box-experience or OOBE), or you can apply the provisioning package to a Windows 10 PC that is already in use.
 The provisioning package is created in Windows Imaging and Configuration Designer (ICD).
 Shared PC mode is enabled by the [SharedPC configuration service provider (CSP)](https://msdn.microsoft.com/en-us/library/windows/hardware/mt723294.aspx).

 ![Shared PC settings in ICD](images/icd-adv-shared-pc.png)